Tyler, TX Plumbing Services

-Many people try using over the counter drain clearing products such as Drano to fix slow or backed up drains, but this method may end up causing more harm than good!
+Many people try using over-the-counter drain-clearing products such as Drano to fix slow or backed-up drains, but this method may end up causing more harm than good!
 To avoid damaging your pipes and exposing yourself to harsh chemicals, leave the job to an experienced plumber with the right tools for the job.

 2. Poor Water Pressure

 Low water pressure could be a sign that you just need to clear a build-up of minerals in your faucet's aerator, or you may need to make an adjustment to your home's pressure regulator valve.
-If could also potentially signal an issue with aging water pipes that need to be replaced.
+It could also potentially signal an issue with aging water pipes that need to be replaced.
 A plumber can quickly identify the source of the problem and recommend the right fix.

-Backflow describes an unwanted flow of water through your plumbing system in the reverse direction (in other words, wastewater flows backwards through the system due to a sharp decrease in water pressure).
+Backflow describes an unwanted flow of water through your plumbing system in the reverse direction (in other words, wastewater flows backward through the system due to a sharp decrease in water pressure).
 This is a huge health hazard and is considered a plumbing emergency, so call your local plumber ASAP if contaminated water is backing up into your home.

 If you're hearing a gurgling sound coming from your toilet when you're using your shower, your drainage system is clogged and looking for air.
-This situation means pressure is building in your drain and sewer lines, and the result can be a pretty serious situation if it isn't taken care of.
+This situation means the pressure is building in your drain and sewer lines, and the result can be a pretty serious situation if it isn't taken care of.